We Are Living Links

 A Promise to Keep

 Almost 3 million descendants of Holocaust survivors live in the United States.
-We honor our families’ legacies by sharing their stories, because those stories bring history to life.
-They inspire others to stand up to hatred, bigotry, and antisemitism, to shape a better world.
+We honor our families’ legacies by sharing their stories, humanizing history, and carrying forward legacy.
+Descendant voices uniquely inspire others to stand up to hatred, bigotry, and antisemitism, to shape a better world.

 Engage and Inspire

-Listening to the grandchildren of Holocaust survivors does something textbooks can’t.
+Listening to descendants of Holocaust survivors does something textbooks can’t.
 We turn history, often described in numbers, into personal experiences that engage students.
-Our speakers are available virtually nationwide and in person across the U.S.
+Our speakers are available virtually and in-person nationwide.

 Share Your Legacy

 Learn how to share your family's Holocaust experience with students and community groups while connecting with your own family history in new ways.
-You'll meet others with similar backgrounds and discover what carrying this story forward means for you.
+You'll meet others with this shared legacy and discover what carrying this forward means for you.
 We provide the tools for storytelling.
-You provide the voice.
+You provide the voice and find your purpose.

 Get involved and mobilize descendants in community, civic engagement, and education by joining a 3G network in your area.